Leaflet/Leaflet/PLUGINS.md

 ### Readme

-The next thing you need to have is a good descriptive `README.md` in the root of the repo (or a link to a website with a similar content).
+The next thing you need to have is a descriptive `README.md` in the root of the repo (or a link to a website with a similar content).
-At the least, it should contain the following items:
+At a minimum it should contain the following items:

-- plugin title
+- name of the plugin
-- simple, concise description
+- a simple, concise description of what it does
 - requirements
 	- Leaflet version
-	- other external dependencies (if present)
+	- other external dependencies (if any)
 	- browser / device compatibility
 - links to demos
 - instructions for including the plugin